Mechanics of Composite Materials Group

 MCM group has established a broad collaboration with industrial partners.
 Particularly, MCM group is closely working with advance material development company such as Q-Flo and Tortech nano fibre.
 Q-flo and Tortech is manufacturing macroscopic carbon nanomaterials using a scalable method.

-MCM group is also actively collaborating with QMUL colleagues (Graphene Mini CDT), Univeristy of Cambridge, Imperial College London and Queen’s University Belfast.
+MCM group is also actively collaborating with QMUL colleagues (Graphene Mini CDT), University of Cambridge, Imperial College London, Queen’s University Belfast, Delft University of Technology and University of Washington.